First LIGHT System: In Central London

 is in the range of three to four years on average.
 An additional time of up to 52

-weeks will be required for full fit-out, including the installation of cooling
+weeks can be expected for full fit-out, including the installation of cooling